 A warm growing season got turned on it's head when a tropical storm far away in the Pacific dumped 6-7 inches of rain on the Valley just as fruit was getting ripe.
 After an intense 3 days of rain, the weather was clear and cold.
 Most fruit had 8-17 days to dry out before being picked, and while the wines show the impact of the rain, they are beautiful and among my favorites to drink (not unlike 2007).
-Hold them for now or decant.
-In particular, the Whistling Ridge and Bishop Creek bottlings are lovely with a long decant but only getting better, if you can wait until 2020-2023 these will be a treat.
+The Whistling Ridge is a rose garden over pomegranates, bing cherries and dry spices.
+The Bishop Creek aromatics have opened up but the palate still wants a couple of years.
+If you can wait until 2020-2023 these will be a treat.
 The Willamette Valley bottling is a wine that I think will really peak between 7-10 years.

 Whites are stony and mineral in nature, but I recommend drinking them over the next 3-5 years.
 Whistling Ridge Blanc can go another decade.